Our School of Fencing

 Ample parking, free of charge is available in the parking lot, right outside the Arnold Rue main entrance.

-Besides the range of fencing classes in Stockton, we also teach beginner fencing classes in the Community Center in Riverbank and in
+Besides the range of fencing classes in Stockton, we also teach fencing classes within the Arts and Recreation programs in Tracy and within

 Zoran Djurisic - Moniteur d'Épée (USFCA), coach.